domenico-piol/SCCstore/README.md

 In this project I'm demonstrating how to use Spring Boot for building microservice-based architecture for Kubernetes.
 This example is based on Spring Boot 2.5.

-## Getting Started
+# Getting Started
 This project is a multi-module Maven project based on Spring Boot 2.5.x and intended to be run on Kubernetes.

-### Usage Guide
+## Usage Guide
 For building the demo application you will need Maven 3.5 or newer (I am using v3.8.2) and Java 11, whereby any newer version will do the job as well.

 As said, it is intended to be run on Kubernetes, but it does perfectly work also locally w/o a container environment.

-#### Certificates
+### Certificates
-Firstly, you will need a certificate.
+First of all, you will need a certificate.
 Ideally in p12 format (jks works as well).
-Let's create a self-signed certificate and create a p12 from it:
+So let's create a self-signed certificate and create a p12 from it:

     openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem
     openssl pkcs12 -inkey key.pem -in certificate.pem -export -out certificate.p12